Underdogs South Africa face Australia's juggernaut

 Australia have history on their side, a team boasting world beaters from 1-11 and the experience of countless World Cup finals as they continue to reign supreme as one of the greatest sporting teams of all time.

-But South Africa have Newlands, filled with passionate home fans who have turned out in their thousands throughout the tournament, even when their side suffered two group-stage defeats to Sri Lanka and Australia.
+But South Africa will have a sold-out Newlands, filled with passionate home fans who have turned out in their thousands throughout the tournament, even when their side suffered two group-stage defeats to Sri Lanka and Australia.

 The Proteas also have less pressure, having already exceeded expectations.
 They can play with freedom and soak in the support.